vlcn-io/cr-sqlite/README.md

 # cfsql - conflict-free-sqlite

+Status:

-08/22 - Currently investigating [`virtual table extensions`](https://www.sqlite.org/vtab.html) and/or connection proxies to make `cfsqlite` production ready.
+**08/22** - Currently investigating [`virtual table extensions`](https://www.sqlite.org/vtab.html) and/or connection proxies to make `cfsqlite` production ready.

+**10/04** - We have a solution in a closed repository that we'll be open-sourcing once it hits v1.

 ---